IgorTecnologia/dscatalog-devsuperior-aula/README.md

 ## Database
 The project utilizes [H2 Database](https://www.h2database.com/html/tutorial.html) as the database.

-There are settings for PostgreSQL, MySQL databases, you can use them by changing the application.properties file.

-The application comes with the H2 database as standard.

 There are settings for PostgreSQL, you can use them by changing the application.properties file.

 The application comes with the H2 database as standard.